starling021/ehtools/etc/lite/README.md

 > ehtools -o

-Run it to update ehtools:
+Run it to uninstall ehtools:

 > ehtools -u

-Run it to remove ehtools:

-> ehtools -r

 Run it to make handshake: